cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 The main goal for the convention is to provide a unified notation that can be used when defining protocols that use CBOR.
-We term the convention "CBOR data definition language", or CDDL.
+We term the convention "Concise data definition language", or CDDL.

 The CBOR notational convention has the following goals: